 by Lisa Wolfson

-Lisa Wolfson lives in Rockville Centre, New York, and volunteers at You Can Thrive!, an organization that provides free and low-cost support services for breast cancer survivors.
+Lisa Wolfson lives in Rockville Centre, New York.
+She’s the Program Director at You Can Thrive!, an organization that provides free and low-cost support services for breast cancer survivors.